9 Best Hotels in Portland, Oregon

 The Duniway Portland, A Hilton Hotel

-Named after the champion of women's rights Abigail Scott Duniway The Duniway Portland, a Hilton Hotel opened in June intent on capturing Portland's pioneer spirit.
+Named after the champion of women's rights Abigail Scott Duniway, The Duniway Portland, a Hilton Hotel intent on capturing Portland's pioneer spirit.
 That's evident in Jackrabbit, the on-site restaurant by Top Chef Masters winner Chris Cosentino, where dishes include tripe in a can (yes, really) and ash roasted yukon potatoes with dungeness crab cream.
 But the most unusual--and appealing--hotel perk might well be the hotel's pool—a rarity in this town.

 - 2020 Best of the Best Hotel Awards